integreat-io/integreat-adapter-json/README.md

 }
 ```

-Data will be sent with application/json.
+Data will be sent with content-type `application/json`.

+An optional logger may be provided to the `jsonAdapter()` function, to log out
+the request sent to the service, and its response.
+The logger must be an object
+with an `info()` and an `error()` function.
+Both should accept a string message
+as first argument, and a meta object as the second.

 ### Running the tests